 Thermal Storage Tank: Save your excess, use it on demand.

 Thermal energy storage (TES) is the process of collecting thermal energy for future use.
 Thermal energy storage operates like a battery, using a combination of cooling and heating equipment and energy storage tank to transfer energy production to off-peak hours, usually night time.
 Thermal Energy Storage is a technology commonly used in District Energy Systems due to its multiple benefits.
 The main benefit is the reduction of the District Energy Plant, as the capacity of the plant will be selected as per the average demand, not as per the peak demand.
 Another advantage is the efficiency increase.

 Tests Help Size System Correctly

-For central cooling systems to perform optimally, the DC contractor will conduct a number of tests.
-A good example is the hydraulic testing that is done for the chilled water pipework to rule out any leaks.
-Since the test results can vary from one system to the other, it is important to have a tailor made design.
+For central cooling systems to perform optimally, the District Energy contractor will conduct a number of tests.
+A good example is the hydraulic testing that is done for the distribution piping network to rule out any leaks.
+Since the test results can vary from one system to the other, it is important to have a tailor- made design.

 Central cooling systems offer incredible benefits to increasing urban settings.
 They have been proven to provide operational efficiency, cost efficiency, environmental protection and comfort.
 However, it is imperative for prospective users to consider tailor-made designs if they are to enjoy the full benefits.
 Governments are urged to enhance interventions, as the long-term fuel savings and capacity benefits are evident.
-This way, the technology will play a monumental role even in national development.
+This way, the centralized energy technologies will play a huge role even in national development.